-In organizations, the quality of health care can be assessed by both internal and external methods
+In organizations, the quality of health care can be assessed by both internal and external methods.

 Health care institutions should create internal quality improvement systems for their own use and ensure that instructions concerning such systems are followed.
-These systems should include continuous conducting of internal clinical peer review, review examination and treatment methods and their attendant results, tracking of the organization's ability to react to quality data, and monitoring of patient feedback.
+These systems should include continuous conducting of internal clinical peer review and learning from adverse incidents, review examination and treatment methods and their attendant results, tracking of the organization's ability to react to quality data, and monitoring of patient feedback.